 Dubai and above all Abu Dhabi should always be on the agenda to travel Middle East, while Dubai has very enticing old quarters.

 When I was young my husband had to go to the Arabic gulf for business which was in 1976.
 A European woman was not seen to well then in a place like Dubai in the Yemen or in Abu Dhabi.
 The Hippies of the Sixties knew that and by-passed this region of Islam.

 Also, I may not have liked the heat of the time of the Rhamadan when we had a vessel with rotting chicken lying in the Arabian gulf.

-I know, as I had been with Central Deutsche Bank Head Office in Frankfurt/Main where I handled much business correspondence for that corner of the world.
+Then as well as today, the Arabian Gulf hasn't stopped to be interesting for business ventures.
+I know, as I worked at the Central Deutsche Bank Head Office in Frankfurt/Main in the Seventies.
+There I handled much business correspondence for the Middle east at the time.

 New!
 Comments Have your say about what you just read!
 Leave me a new comment in the box below.